virtual-labs/exp-diagonalization-iiith/experiment/theory.md

 ## Sets

 A set is a collection of distinct elements where the number of elements may or may not be finite.
-Theese elements can be numbers, letters, symbols or even other sets.
+These elements can be numbers, letters, symbols or even other sets.
 For example $A=\{1,2,3,4,5\}$ is a set with five elements.

 ## Countable Sets